Plate Solving Software for Astrophotography

 AstroTortilla is a software that combines the capabilities of several other tools, including Astrometry.net, to provide a comprehensive solution for astrophotography.

 As in this forum post, many have tried Astrotortilla and found it to be a bit tricky, but when it works, it does the job well.
 I don’t know about you, but I want to use something that will save me time and hassle, so I avoided Astrotortilla.
-That’s not to say you should too; you need to find what works best for you.
+That’s not to say you should too; you need to find what works for you.

 Pros: AstroTortilla users also say it is a reliable tool.
 It is compatible with various imaging software, and many use it with Stellarium, a planetarium software, which is very practical.
 I use Stellarium all the time.